Chaudhari-Ankita/Restaurant-Website/README.md

 # Restaurant-Website
-Restaurant Website for beginners using HTML and CSS.
+description-Restaurant Website for beginners using HTML and CSS.basics of html and css is used.